 Guide to Living in Montreal

-With a population fast approaching 4 million, Montreal is Canada's second biggest city, after
+With a metropolitan area population of just over 4 million, Montreal is Canada’s second biggest city, after Toronto.

 Montreal's province, Quebec, is culturally distinct from the rest of Canada because its sole official language is French.